 Q: What are some products that you used before you launched your YouTube channel compared to now?

-In any of my early videos you can see all of my makeup was from M.A.C.
-After starting my YouTube channel, my makeup collection has expanded to include many, many brands!
-Both from recommendations and PR.
-There’s always new launches and brands being sent to me to test out and share.
-It’s insane!
+In any of my early videos, you can see all of my makeup was from MAC After starting my YouTube channel, my makeup collection has expanded to include many, many brands!
+Both recommendations and PR.
+There are always new launches and brands being sent to me to test out and share.
+It is insane!
 [But] some of the products I used before having a YouTube channel and still use today are:

-Nars Contour Blush: ‘I love this product because it’s one of the first bronzer contour products I was able to find for my skin tone!
+NARS Contour Blush: ‘I love this product because it is one of the first bronzer contour products I was able to find for my skin tone!
 Now there are tons, but this still happens to be one of my favorites.
 The tone is perfect!’

 Q: What about your hair routine?

-Through starting my YouTube channel, I’ve learned the art of creating wigs.
-There are hundreds of wig videos and they’re mesmerizing to watch!
-There’s is so much that goes into making and applying wigs, and they’re starting to look so real, it’s fascinating!
-[And] there isn’t a particular brand I use or favor.
+Through starting my YouTube channel, I have learned the art of creating wigs.
+There are hundreds of wig videos and they are mesmerizing to watch!
+There is so much that goes into making and applying wigs, and they are starting to look so real, it is fascinating!
+[And] there is not a particular brand I use or favor.
 All kinds of wigs, [from] frontals and closures [to] full lace wigs, as well!